-There are a number of impressive health benefits associated with this dandelion tea, including its ability to detoxify the body, regulate digestion, help in weight loss efforts, prevent cancer and chronic illness, protect the skin and increase bone strength, among others.
+There are a number of impressive health benefits associated with dandelion tea, including its ability to detoxify the body, regulate digestion, help in weight loss efforts, prevent cancer and chronic illness, protect the skin and increase bone strength, among others.

 Benefits of Dandelion Tea

 Early research on the complex mix of organic compounds in dandelion tea has shown that it can have certain anti-obesity effects by suppressing various fat-metabolizing enzymes, preventing them from taking that fat into the body.
 On top of this, the diuretic effects of this tea will help eliminate water weight and bloating, which can be frustrating for anyone trying to lose weight.

 One of the most important minerals in our body is iron, and it serves a number of important purposes.
-Most notably, it is needed to produce red blood cells, and without it, we begin to suffer from anemia, characterized by weakness, cognitive issues and fatigue.
+Most notably, it is needed to produce red blood cells, and without it, we begin to suffer from anemia, characterized by weakness, cognitive issues, and fatigue.
 The iron found in dandelion tea can prevent this condition and improve circulation, ensuring that different parts of the body are properly oxygenated for maximal function.

 For people suffering from diabetes, maintaining a stable level of blood sugar is crucial for a healthy life.
 Dandelion tea has shown an ability to regulate blood sugar levels and prevent the spikes and drops that can be so dangerous.
 Research on this effect is limited, but the early results are very encouraging for those trying to manage diabetic symptoms.

 For many people around the world, urinary tract infections are a frequent and endlessly irritating problem, but dandelion tea may present an effective remedy or preventative measure.
 The increased urination associated with dandelion tea’s diuretic actions can help to regularly clean out the kidney and urinary tract, making it more difficult for a UTI to take hold.

-Final Word of Warning: Dandelions are closely related to a number of other plants, many of which are highly allergenic in nature, such as ragweed, daisies, chamomile, marigold and sunflower, among others.
-If you are allergic to these plants, or to dandelions themselves, you should probably avoid use of this tea, unless you receive permission from your allergist/doctor.
+Word of Caution: Dandelions are closely related to a number of other plants, many of which are highly allergenic in nature, such as ragweed, daisies, chamomile, marigold, and sunflower, among others.
+If you are allergic to these plants, or to dandelions themselves, you should probably avoid the use of this tea, unless you receive permission from your allergist/doctor.
 Furthermore, pregnant women are encouraged to use this tea with caution.
 Finally, if you are using antacids or blood-thinning medications, there can be interactions with the compounds in dandelion tea, so check with your doctor before adding this herbal remedy to your health regimen.